Skip to content

 Export passwords

 From the settings menu, choose Export Passwords... to write your logins to a Chrome-compatible CSV file (name,url,username,password,note) - the same format Chrome, Edge, and Brave import.
 The file is plain text and not encrypted, so you're warned first; delete it once you've moved your logins.
-Two-factor secrets aren't part of the Chrome format and aren't included in the export.
+Text-typed extra fields are merged into the note column; MFA and password-typed extra fields aren't part of the Chrome format and aren't included.

 Lock the vault